 Since our inception, we have not generated any revenue from any product sales or any other sources and have incurred significant operating losses and negative cash flows from our operations.
-We have not yet commercialized any of our product
+We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if at all.
+As of September 30, 2024, we had cash, cash equivalents, and marketable securities of \$197.9 million and an accumulated deficit of \$345.7 million.

-We have a shelf registration statement on Form S-3 on file with the SEC, which registers the offering, issuance, and sale of up to \$200 million of various equity and debt securities and up to \$150 million of common stock pursuant to our at-the-market equity offering program, dated October 4, 2021, or the ATM Program.
-During the three and six months ended June 30, 2024, the Company did not sell any shares of its common stock under the ATM Program.
-As of June 30, 2024, we have approximately \$113.8 million remaining in gross proceeds available for future issuances of common stock under the ATM Program.
+On October 4, 2021, we filed a shelf registration statement on Form S-3, as amended, (File No. 333-260012) with the SEC, or the Prior Shelf Registration Statement, which registered the offering, issuance, and sale of up to \$200 million of various equity and debt securities and up to \$150 million of common stock pursuant to an at-the-market equity offering program with Jefferies LLC, dated October 4, 2021, or the ATM Program.
+The Prior Shelf Registration Statement expired on October 4, 2024 and no shares of our common stock were able to be sold pursuant to the ATM Program following such date.
+We expect to file a new shelf registration statement on Form S-3 in order to, amongst other things, issue and sell common stock pursuant to the ATM Program.
+During the three and nine months ended September 30, 2024, we did not sell any shares of its common stock under the ATM Program.
+As of September 30, 2024, we have approximately \$113.8 million remaining in gross proceeds available for future issuances of common stock under the ATM Program.